mihir0699/Insta-Poll/README.md

 ## Features and Functionalities 🔥
+- Login in instantly using Google Auth
 - Generate Polls in a minute
 - Track the polls in real-time 📈
-- Set a auto expire timer ⌛
+- Set an auto expire timer ⌛
 - Share the poll on any social handle in just a click 🖱